 Its reach goes beyond the region and provides tremendous economic impacts for the Saguenay-Lac-Saint-Jean region.

-The inauguration of the Arvida smelter in 1927 marked the beginning of a story that would later become Aluminium Valley®.
+The inauguration of the Arvida smelter in 1927 marked the beginning of a story that would later become The Aluminum Valley.
 Initially focused on primary aluminium production, the Valley developed a network of equipment manufacturers, specialized suppliers and subcontractors.
-Later, through a variety of strategic moves, the region started to develop the tools needed to foster the development of aluminium transformation ventures and equipment manufacturers.
-Combining their efforts, Aluminium Valley Society and various regional stakeholders fostered the emergence of an aluminium transformation niche of excellence.
+Later, through a variety of strategic moves, the region started to develop the tools needed to foster the development of aluminum transformation ventures and equipment manufacturers.
+Combining their efforts, The Aluminum Valley Society and various regional stakeholders fostered the emergence of an aluminum transformation niche of excellence.

 Regional stakeholders brainstorm about ways to diversify the area’s industrial foundations, following Alcan’s announcement of job cuts in North America and investments outside the continent.

 To mitigate this, regional partners turn to research, financing, and training.

 Centre québécois de recherche et développement de l’aluminum (CQRDA) is born.

 Several aluminum transformation companies start to emerge as other, already existing companies, leap forward.
 Regional equipment manufacturers gain global recognition and regional SMEs decide to band together under the Trans-Al Network banner.

 On the occasion of the regional aluminum transformation forum, partners identify the actions required to achieve a major project: Positioning the region as a legitimate aluminum transformation hub.

 The Quebec Government officially designates the Saguenay—Lac-Saint-Jean region “The Aluminium Valley”.